 When charting manually, many physicians developed an ability to write their clinical notes unobtrusively while still interacting with the patient.
 Physicians express concerns that this would not be possible when using a computer or a digital device.
-10 Physicians fear that electronic charting might distract them from direct patient care.7 Working with an EHR, filling in a computer template could divert the physician attention from patient signs and symptoms and thus lead to a greater malpractice risk.4 The computer may become a barrier that weakens the physician-patient relationship limiting interactive bv conversation.7 Physicians also expressed concerns about patients' reactions to their use of the computer expecting patients to be offended if physicians continue typing during the encounter without giving undivided attention to them.10 to identify what they would foresee as the main threat to their relationships with patients.
-The number one issue cited was the prior authorizations (41%) followed by electronic health record (25.8%).11
+Physicians fear that electronic charting might distract them from direct patient care.7 Working with an EHR, filling in a computer template could divert the physician attention from patient signs and symptoms and thus lead to a greater malpractice risk.
+The computer may become a barrier that weakens the physician-patient relationship limiting interactive bv conversation.
+Physicians also expressed concerns about patients' reactions to their use of the computer expecting patients to be offended if physicians continue typing during the encounter without giving undivided attention to them.

+In a questionnaire by Medical Economics, readers of its e-Consult newsletter were asked to identify what they would foresee as the main threat to their relationships with patients.
+The number one issue cited was the prior authorizations (41%) followed by electronic health record (25.8%).